This post originally appeared on VICE UK.

-The press are willing to slur the reputation of refugees, to "monster" celebrities who disagree with them by bringing up negative stories from their past until they back down.
-The Sun sent a message this week: if another public figure was thinking about becoming more involved in the migrant crisis they might take a look at what happened to me and Gary and think it's not worth it.
+The press is willing to slur the reputation of refugees, to "monster" celebrities who disagree by bringing up negative stories from their past until they back down.
+The Sun sent a message this week: If another public figure was thinking about becoming more involved in the migrant crisis, he or she might take a look at what happened to me and Gary and think it's not worth it.

 That distrust is misplaced.
-It's not the fault of refugees, it's about the lack of services available in this country.
-The government have found a group of vulnerable people they can blame their own failures on, but we shouldn't lose sight of the fact that the problems in this country are the fault of a self-interested Conservative party and people and companies who aren't paying their share of tax.
-They're the ones cheating the system, not a child trying to come here because they have been driven away from everywhere else.
+It's not the fault of refugees; it's about the lack of services available in this country.
+The government has found a group of vulnerable people it can blame its own failures on, but we shouldn't lose sight of the fact that the problems in this country are the fault of a self-interested Conservative Party and people and companies who aren't paying their share of tax.
+They're the ones cheating the system, not a child trying to come here because he or she has been driven away from everywhere else.

 Even I've found myself thinking like this.
 After the interview with Shamsher, I said to Catrin Nye, who made the documentary: "Did you believe him, that his dad was in Birmingham?"
 I was wondering why his dad didn't go to Calais to be with him.
 I found myself being suspicious of him, because of the sorts of stuff I was reading in the press.
 Then I caught myself asking these questions.
 And I thought: Who gives a fuck where his dad is?
 Why am I even asking that question?
 Whatever his age is, wherever his parents live, it shouldn't matter.
 I can see the environment he's living in.
 He's someone who has found himself, as a young person, alone.
 I, as a human being, can't stand by and say that's his problem.
 Nobody chooses to live there; they have been forced there by what they're running from.